kyriosaa/java-practice/APCSA/exam/test-4/ANS.md

     >>  Since result is a boolean variable, it can only store <code>true</code> or <code>false</code>.
 That rules out answers (A) and (D).
 Answer (E) might seem correct because the variable num is equal to 0 and you divide by num at the end of the expression, but there is no error because of short circuiting.
 Since the first part of the expression (<code>num == 0</code>) is true and the expression is combined using an or statement (<code>||</code>), the compiler does not need to check the second half of the expression since it has already determined that the expression is true.

 8.  >   **B**
+    >
+    >>  When you have an if/else if/else series, only one of the statements in the series will run.
+That eliminates options (D) and (E).
+When two objects have the same value, the <code>==</code> operator only returns true if they are stores in the same location in memory.
+Since city and president have the same value but were never set equal to each other, they are not stored in the same memory location.
+This eliminates option (A).
+Using the equals method on objects checks if they have the same value so the second statement will run.

 9.  >   **B**
+    >
+    >>  When you have an if/else if/else series, only one of the statement in the series will run.
+That means num will either go up by 1 (the if and else if statements) or be set equal to 10.
+This eliminates answers (A), (C), and (D).
+The if statement condition (<code>num < 10</code>) is true since num is equal to 0 at the start.
+That means that num will be increased by 1.

 10. >   **C**
+    >
+    >>  This question is almost equivalent to question 8.
+The only difference is the else if from question 8 is an if statement in question 9.
+We already know that the first if statement runs so num will not remain 0, eliminating answer (A).
+Since num is 1 when the second if statement (<code>num == 1</code>) is evaluated, num is again increased by 1 to reach 2.
+The else statement does not run because exactly one statement runs in an if/else pair.

 11. >   **E**
+    >
+    >>  We know that the first if statement runs since it is equivalent to the previous two questions, eliminating answer (A).
+The else if statement does not run because exactly one statement in an if/else if pair will run.
+Since num is equal to 1 when we get to the second if statement (<code>num == 2</code>), it will run the else statement resulting in num equaling 10 when the code is complete.

 12. >   **D**
+    >
+    >>  The condition of the while loop is <code>num < 10</code>.
+That means the loop will run as long as num is less than 10.
+Since num starts at 0, the loop will run at least once.
+This eliminates answer (A).
+The body of the loop increases num by 1 (<code>num++</code>) and since the loop runs 10 times (0...9) num will equal 10 when the loop ends.

 13. >   **C**
+    >
+    >>  The condition of the while loop is <code>num < 10</code>.
+That means the loop will run as long as num is less than 10.
+Since there is an if/else pair in the loop and num increases in the if and the else, num will eventually become 10 or greater.
+This eliminates answer (E).
+The modulus operator (%) returns the remainder of division.
+The <code>num % 2 == 0</code> condition is checking to see if num is divisible by 2.
+    >>
+    >>  The variable num is divisible by 2 when it is 0, so num goes up to 1.
+    >>
+    >>  When num is 1 it is not divisible by 2, so it is instead multiplied by 2 to go up to 2.
+    >>
+    >>  2 is divisible by 2 so num becomes 3.
+    >>
+    >>  3 is not divisible by 2 so num becomes 6.
+    >>
+    >>  6 is divisible by 2 so num becomes 7.
+    >>
+    >>  7 is not divisible by 2 so num becomes 14.
+    >>
+    >>  Since 14 is not less than 10, the loop ends.

 14. >   **B**